-10. The level of remuneration paid to Chief Officers is based on the Local Government Association scheme and the policy on this was approved in December 2005 by the Mayor and the outcome of the NJC job evaluation process (Monitoring Officer).
+10. The level of remuneration paid to Chief Officers is based on the Local Government Association Scheme and the policy on this was approved in December 2005 by the Mayor.
 The terms and conditions of Chief Officer Employment contracts incorporate nationally agreed Joint Negotiating Committee terms and conditions.